 In API4KP, such models are assertional Knowledge Resources, and common functionalities can be interpreted in terms of API4KP operations.
 In most implementation, ‘training’ and ‘production’ phases are distinct, but hybrid paradigms where a model is trained on the fly (‘continuous learning’), or where different models are run and trained in parallel, should also be supported.

+Figure 23.
+Training / Incremental KB Construction

 (Re)Deployment A Knowledge Base is initialized, and the Resource that expresses the Model - in terms of Parameters P and a model structure (e.g. neural network, SVM, etc…) P that determines the evaluation rules - is added to that Knowledge Base.
 Once a KB with a given model exists, new versions of that model may be generated.
 The existing KB may be updated (i.e., a new version of the KB is created) with the new version of the model; or a brand new KB may be initialized, leaving the two models to run, possibly in parallel.